-Finely executed details accentuate the entirety of this wonderful NAO Lladro' Good Shepherdess vintage porcelain figurine which measures 9-3/4” high, and 5-3/4” from the edge of her skirt to the tip of her toe.
-The kerchief on the girl's head drapes in realistic folds which is tied in a knot around the neck of this vintage porcelain figurine.
-Soft blue polka dots embellish the Good Shepherdess figurine’s short sleeved white blouse.
-A light blue, form fitting vest hugs the NAO Lladro' Good Shepherdess vintage porcelain figurine's slender torso, lacing up the front.
-Striding purposefully, the shoe of the Good Shepherdess figurine’s left foot peeks from beneath her full, long beige skirt.
-The bottom left corner of the Good Shepherdess vintage porcelain figurine’s white apron curls with her movement.
-Decorated in muted tones of beige, blue, grey and white, this vintage porcelain NAO Lladro’ figurine was then finished in a lustrous, high glaze.
+Finely executed details accentuate the entirety of this wonderful figurine which measures 9-3/4” high, and 5-3/4” from the edge of her skirt to the tip of her toe.
+The kerchief on the girl's neck drapes in realistic folds which is tied in a knot around her neck.
+Soft blue polka dots embellish the Good Shepherdess' short sleeved white blouse.
+A light blue, form fitting vest hugs her slender torso, lacing up the front.
+Striding purposefully, the shoe on her left foot peeks from beneath her full, long beige skirt.
+The bottom left corner of her white apron curls with her movement.
+Decorated in muted tones of beige, blue, grey and white, this vintage NAO Lladro’ figurine was then finished in a lustrous, high glaze.

-The bottom of the Good Shepherdess vintage porcelain figurine bears the trademark NAO Lladro’ mark: NAO HANDMADE IN SPAIN by LLADRO’ DAISA 1977.
+The bottom of our figurine bears the trademark NAO Lladro’ mark: NAO HANDMADE IN SPAIN by LLADRO’ DAISA 1977.
 NAO borrowed its name from the old sailing boats from the time of Columbus.
 These boats symbolize a return journey to origins, conveying creativity, skill and magic.
 To thwart the piracy of their mark, Lladro trademarked their name and began to copyright individual figurine designs in the mid-1970’s.
 Lladro’s copyright notice, DAISA, is the acronym for the umbrella company which holds Lladro’s intellectual property and design rights.
 DAISA stands for Disenos Artisticos e Industriales, SA.

 In 1953, the gifted Lladro brothers - Juan, Jose and Vicente - incorporated their business which had begun with a single kiln in their backyard in 1951.
 The Lladro' brothers were selling in a storefront in Valencia, Spain by 1955, and laying the foundation for their first factory in 1958.
 In 1967 the Lladró brothers purchased a small porcelain factory very close to the city of Valencia, Spain and began collaborating with the best local porcelain artisans.
 The rapid spread of their popularity led the Lladró brothers to search for a different business name which would allow themselves to work towards an introduction into the international marketplace.
 Thus NAO was born.